sifophp/sifoweb/docs/recipes/working-with-modules/index.md

 Including different views
 -----------------------------------------
-Smarty provides the option to include a view in the container template, but this option needs that tou add all the necessary logic and assign variables in your controller.
+Smarty provides the option to include a view in the container template, but this option needs that you add all the necessary logic and assign variables in your controller.

         {include file='footer.tpl'}